noisiver/codebase/Bash/AzerothCore/README.md

 - `./azerothcore.sh stop`: Stop the compiled binaries if they are running
 - `./azerothcore.sh restart`: Stop and then start the compiled binaries
 - `./azerothcore.sh all`: Run through all of the parameters listed above except `restart`

+Running the script without any parameters will print a list of the parameters too.